ECMI prijzen

 The Hansjörg Wacker Memorial Prize was established in memory of ECMI founding member Hansjörg Wacker (1939-1991), who was Professor of Numerical Mathematics at the Johannes Kepler University, Linz.
 The prize is jointly funded by ECMI and by a consortium of institutions from Linz which comprise the Industrial Mathematics Institute and the Institute of Computational Mathematics of Johannes Kepler University, and the Johann Radon Institute for Computational and Applied Mathematics of the Austrian Academy of Sciences.
 It consists of a prize of 1000 Euros and the invitation to attend the ECMI 2018 conference presenting his/her project as a contributed talk.

-The prize is awarded for the best mathematical dissertation at the Masters level on an industrial project, which was submitted in 2016-2018 at an ECMI institution.
+The prize is awarded for the best mathematical dissertation at the Masters level on an industrial project, which was submitted at an ECMI institution.

 Reacties zijn gesloten.